afeld/python-public-policy/syllabus.md

 ### Class Policies

 A student may work with other students.
-However, solutions should not be copied-and-pasted from one another, and each student should submit their assignment separately.
-In addition, students need to indicate with whom they have worked in the comments of their submission.
+However, solutions should not be identical to / copied-and-pasted from one another, and each student should submit their assignment separately.
+In addition, students need to indicate who they worked with with each submission.

 All submissions must be made using a Google Colab Notebook file following [these instructions](https://github.com/afeld/python-public-policy#turning-in-assignments).
 All submissions should follow the style guide that will be provided during the first class.